 We believe that the proposed re-development is against the public interest of both our community and the City of Brampton.
-Our family moved to in early 2003, for almost 20 years we have enjoyed living in a peaceful two-acre estate lot neighbourhood on Lucinda Court with a heritage home next door to us (The Odlum House located at 4 Lucinda Court, on the street which backs directly onto proposed development) surrounded by an idyllic neighborhood.
+Our family moved to in 2003, for almost 35 years we have enjoyed living in a peaceful two-acre estate lot neighbourhood on Lucinda Court with a heritage home (The Odlum House located at 4 Lucinda Court, on the street which backs directly onto proposed development) surrounded by an idyllic neighborhood.
 In 2020, the heritage home property was officially certified as a wildlife-friendly habitat by the Canadian Wildlife Federation.
-This proposed redevelopment threatens to irreparably alter the wildlife-friendly habitat, the character of our beloved and unique community, and negatively impact our way of life and the market value of all of the properties on Lucinda Court.
+This proposed redevelopment threatens to irreparably alter our wildlife-friendly habitat, the character of our beloved and unique community, and negatively impact our way of life and the market value of all of the properties on Lucinda Court.

-The Mayfield Arcadium Commercial plaza ("Mayfield Arcadium") has just been erected across the street from the proposed development which has already resulted in obstructing views, excessive traffic and continuing construction issues.
-Having the overall effect of diminished quality of life for residents of Lucinda Court.
-This section of Brampton, south of Mayfield east of Goreway, is part and parcel of the two-acre estate lots of Castlemore and should be retained as such.
-It makes little sense to carve out this portion of residential land for a commercial development when there is already a new large commercial plaza, Mayfield Arcadium, across the road and another existing commercial plaza directly in front of the land in question.
-There was also widespread opposition to the re-zoning related to Mayfield Arcadium.
+A commercial plaza has just been erected across the street from the proposed development which has already resulted in obstructing views and resulted in excessive traffic and continuing construction issues.
+This side of Goreway is part and parcel of the two-acre estate lots of Castlemore and should be retained as such.
+It makes little sense to carve out this portion of residential land for a commercial development when there is already a new large commercial plaza across the road and another existing commercial plaza directly in front of this land.
+There was also widespread opposition to that rezoning.